 3. The lean factor

-Simplicity of use can play in the time saver category above, but it also doubles down on things like operational costs.
-Multi function solutions may do more than save time, they may eliminate tasks, freeing up manpower to focus elsewhere.
+The simplicity of use can play in the time saver category above, but it also doubles down on things like operational costs.
+Multi-function solutions may do more than save time, they may eliminate tasks, freeing up manpower to focus elsewhere.
 More free hands mean you have a more productive team.
 Productivity turns to profit.
 And again that profit weighed against your product’s cost may make the solution that much more appealing.

 By reframing the cost question with these three value elements, you can steer your prospect away from the painful part of your solution (the paying part) and back toward a discussion of how your product will make their life easier.